 If the first-time offender’s BAC level was at or above 0.15% at the time of the arrest, the driver’s license is suspended from 4 to 6 months, and after the suspension, the period of mandatory IID use is 9 to 15 months.
 This chart may help you understand the penalties more clearly.

 First-time offenders should clearly understand that if their BAC level exceeds 0.15% at the time of the arrest, or if the charge involves drugs other than alcohol (whether or not those drugs were illegal, prescribed, or over-the-counter), they will temporarily lose their driving privilege.

 Repeat offenders will face longer license suspensions and longer periods of mandatory IID use.
-If you are convicted a second time for DWI within 10 years, your license will be suspended for a period of 2 years.
-If you are convicted a third time for DWI within 10 years of your second DWI, your license will be suspended for a period of 10 years.
+If you are convicted a second time for DWI within 10 years, your license will be suspended for a period of 1 to 2 years.
+If you are convicted a third time for DWI within 10 years of your second DWI, your license will be suspended for a period of 8 years.

-Can I Get A Restricted License After A DWI Conviction?
+Can I Get A Restricted License After A License Suspension?

-Most states offer certain DWI offenders the chance to obtain a hardship or restricted license after a DWI conviction.
-This license allows these offenders to operate a vehicle, but only when they are using it for specific reasons, such as getting to and from work.
-The state of New Jersey does not offer this type of license to DWI offenders.
-As a result, DWI offenders will have to serve the full length of their license suspension without driving a vehicle at all.
+Most states offer certain DWI or DUI offenders the chance to obtain a hardship or restricted license after a license suspension.
+A restricted license allows these offenders to operate a vehicle for specific reasons only, such as getting to and from work.

 Commercial License Suspension After A DWI Arrest

 If you hold a CDL and you are convicted of DWI for a second time, you will lose your commercial driving privileges for life.
 It doesn’t matter whether you were driving your own vehicle or a commercial vehicle at the time of your arrest.
 The permanent suspension of your commercial driver’s license is only one of the penalties you’ll face.